bcgov/castor/reports/roads/draft-CLUS-roads.md

 ![](draft-CLUS-roads_files/figure-html/unnamed-chunk-14-1.png)<!-- -->

-##Accuracy
+## Accuracy
-The 'snap' approach resulted in the greatest number of predicted roaded pixels, followed by the 'lcp' approach.The root mean squared error (RMSE) for predicting the total number of roaded pixels in each study area (_n_=25) was the smallest with the 'mst' approach.
+The 'snap' approach resulted in the greatest number of predicted roaded pixels, followed by the 'lcp' approach.The root mean squared error (RMSE) for predicting the total number of roaded pixels in each study area (_n_=24) was the smallest with the 'mst' approach.
 Both 'snap' and 'lcp' approaches had similar RMSEs; the 'lcp' had a slightly smaller RMSE than the 'snap'.
 The 'mst' approach had the highest user accuracy, followed by the 'lcp' approach.

 <table class="table table-striped table-condensed" style="width: auto !important; margin-left: auto; margin-right: auto;">
  <thead>